Non-linear dynamics of the minimal theory of massive gravity: The model and its basic equations

-The cosmological perturbation theory of MTMG has been studied in several papers \citep{DeFelice:2016ufg,Bolis:2018vzs}, and we summarize in the following some results which will constitute the building blocks of our \mbox{$N$-body} study for MTMG.
+The cosmological perturbation theory of MTMG has been studied in several papers \citep{DeFelice:2016ufg,Bolis:2018vzs}, and we summarise in the following some results that will constitute the building blocks of our \mbox{$N$-body} study for MTMG.

 First of all, while MTMG does not introduce any gravity degree of freedom besides the tensor modes, in the normal branch the dynamics of the matter degrees of freedom is indeed modified.
-In particular, if we study the dynamics of a cold and pressure-less fluid, in the high-$k$ regime, and fixing for simplicity the dynamics of the background to be the same as in $\Lambda$CDM\footnote{ This, in the normal branch, corresponds to fixing the time-dependence of $\tilde{a}$ and $M$ so that $X=X_0={\rm const.}$ and $M=X_0\,N$ respectively.
-In this case $\rho_{\rm MTMG}=\rho_{\Lambda}={\rm const.}$}, we find that its energy density perturbation satisfies the following equation of motion
+In particular, if we study the dynamics of a cold and pressureless fluid, in the high-$k$ regime, and fixing the dynamics of the background to be the same as in $\Lambda$CDM\footnote{ This, in the normal branch, corresponds to fixing the time-dependence of $\tilde{a}$ and $M$ so that $X=X_0={\rm const.}$ and $M=X_0\,N$ respectively.
+In this case, $\rho_{\rm MTMG}=\rho_{\Lambda}={\rm const.}$} for simplicity, we find that its energy density perturbation satisfies the following equation of motion:

 where

 and $\theta$ is a free constant parameter defined as

 Furthermore, we have defined